 The number of horses that may be boarded and trained at such property shall not exceed one (1) horse per acre. for the first three (3) acres of land and then one (1) horse per acre for each additional acre of land available for such purpose.

 The stable shall be located not less than one hundred feet (100’) from any boundary line.
-The storage of manure shall be located on land not less than one hundred fifty feet (150’) from any neighboring residence property line.
+The storage of manure shall be located on land not less than one hundred fifty feet (150’) from any neighboring property line.
 The Planning Board may additionally require manure storage areas to be screened and further setback from adjacent areas where deemed necessary to protect public health and safety.

 Suitable and adequate off-road parking shall be provided in accordance with the requirements established by the Town Planning Board.